 2. If you are using earlier macOS versions, just launch the Mac App Store, click the "Update" tab on the top and then choose the "Update All".

 Solution 8: Repair corrupted SD card via First Aid

 Still, have no luck to get your Mac to read the SD card?
 The SD card may be corrupted and needs to be repaired.
-Thankfully, macOS has built-in repair tool - First Aid, which allows you to fix corrupted SD card on Mac.
+Thankfully, macOS has a built-in repair tool - First Aid, which allows you to fix corrupted SD card on Mac.